Abhishek-A19/SignLanguageRecognition-/README.md

 •We calculate the threshold value and determine if there is any foreground object being detected.

-2)Training the CNN on the Captured data set
+# Training the CNN on the Captured data set

 •We load the data using ImageDataGenerator of keras through which we can use the flow_from_directory function to load the train and test set data.